altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former French engineer.
- - Self-taught programmer passionate the open source way to craft software.
+ - Self-taught programmer passionate about the open source way to craft software
- - I have a growing interest in package management systems, reproductible environments, builds and deployments
- - I like programming tools ...
+ - I'm interested in developer productivity, experiences and tooling
  - I have an amazing wife and two cats !

 ## 👨‍🔬 Science